custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

+# Changes in 3.1.1-beta

+- Added support for Thermoplus thermo/hygrometer sensors (lanyard hygrometer and mini hygrometer)

 # Changes in 3.1.0-beta

 - Added support for Xiaomi Honeywell smoke detector (Bluetooth) (JTYJGD03MI)
-- Added support for Thermoplus thermo/hygrometer sensors (smart hygrometer, lanyard hygrometer and mini hygrometer)
+- Added support for Thermoplus thermo/hygrometer sensors (smart hygrometer)

 {% endif %}
 {% if installed or pending_update %}